Did you know that as a childcare provider you are part of an elite group of people?

 - Timer – Perfect for announcing transitions during certain times of the day.
-The kids get so use to the timer signaling them you might not have to say a word.
+The kids get so used to the timer signaling them you might not have to say a word.

 - Pool noodles – Cut pool noodles up to make super large beads for stringing or split down the center to make a bumper for sharp edges.

-- Diaper wipe container – The travel size diaper wipe container size are perfect for crayons.
+- Diaper wipe container – The travel size diaper wipe container size is perfect for crayons.

 - Magnet clips – Use magnet clips to hang bibs or artwork to dry.